docker/docs/ee/dtr/user/manage-repository-events.md

 ![](../images/tag-pruning-0.png){: .img-fluid .with-border}

 3. Select the **Activity** tab.
 You should see a paginated list of the latest events based on your repository permission level.
 By default, **Activity** shows the latest `10` events and excludes pull events, which are only visible to repository and DTR administrators.
-   * If you're a repository or a trusted admin, uncheck "Exclude pull" to view pull events.
+   * If you're a repository or a DTR admin, uncheck "Exclude pull" to view pull events.
+This should give you a better understanding of who is consuming your images.
    * To update your event view, select a different time filter from the drop-down list.

 ![](../images/manage-repo-events-0.png){: .img-fluid .with-border}